Electricity Laws and Incentives in California

 The El Dorado County Air Quality Management District (EDC AQMD) offers rebates of up to $599 to residents toward the purchase or lease of a new zero emission vehicle (ZEV) or partial-ZEV, as defined by the California Air Resources Board.
 To qualify, vehicles must be owned or leased for at least three years within El Dorado County.
 For more information, including eligibility requirements, see the EDC AQMD Grants and Incentives website.

-Electric Vehicle (EV) Charging Station Grant – Antelope Valley
+Electric Vehicle (EV) Charger Grant – Antelope Valley

-Antelope Valley Air Quality Management District (AVAQMD) offers grants for the installation of public EV charging stations, up to 70% of the total costs of infrastructure, equipment, and installation of eligible projects.
-Preferred project sites include retail centers, multi-unit dwellings, workplaces, hospitals, public transit stations, and park & rides.
+Antelope Valley Air Quality Management District (AVAQMD) offers grants for the installation of public EV chargers, up to 70% of the total costs of infrastructure, equipment, and installation of eligible projects.
+Preferred project sites include retail centers, multifamily housing, workplaces, hospitals, public transit stations, and park & rides.
 For more information, including application criteria and eligibility requirements, visit the AVAQMD Electric Vehicle Charging Stations Program website.

-The California Electric Vehicle Infrastructure Project (CALeVIP), funded by the California Energy Commission, provides guidance and funding for property owners to develop and implement EV charging station incentive programs that help meet regional needs for Level 2 and direct current fast charging (DCFC) stations.
-Level 2 EV charging stations must be ENERGY STAR certified.
-CALeVIP evaluates proposed EV charging station incentive programs and solicits input from stakeholders to guide the development and implementation of the programs.
-CALeVIP also provides the incentive funding for each program.
+The California Electric Vehicle Infrastructure Project (CALeVIP), funded by the California Energy Commission, provides guidance and funding for property owners to develop and implement EV charger incentive programs that help meet regional needs for Level 2 and direct current (DC) fast chargers.
+Level 2 EV chargers must be ENERGY STAR certified.
+CALeVIP evaluates proposed EV charger incentive programs and solicits input from stakeholders to guide the development and implementation of the programs.
+CALeVIP also provides incentive funding for each program.
 For more information, see the CALeVIP website.

-Electric Vehicle (EV) Charging Station Incentives - San Joaquin Valley
+Electric Vehicle (EV) Charger Incentives - San Joaquin Valley

 The San Joaquin Valley Air Pollution Control District (SJVAPCD) administers the Charge Up!
-Program, which provides funding for public agencies, businesses, and property owners of multi-unit dwellings for the purchase and installation of new EV charging stations.
+Program, which provides funding for public agencies, businesses, and property owners of multifamily housing for the purchase and installation of new EV chargers.
 Rebates are available in the following amounts:

-EV Charging Station Type Maximum Rebate Amount per EV Charging Station Minimum Cost Share
+EV Charger Type Maximum Rebate Amount per EV Charger Minimum Cost Share

 Single Port Level 2 $5,000 None